December Landscaping Purchases: Why Winter Is the Smartest Time to Buy

 December is the right time to plan your bare root purchases.
 Figure out what species and varieties you want.
 Here’s what sells out fastest at Sacramento-area nurseries:

-• Fruit trees: ‘Fuji’ and ‘Honeycrisp’ apple, ‘Blenheim’ apricot, ‘Elberta’ peach, ‘Santa Rosa’ plum, ‘Bartlett’ pear
+• Fruit trees: ‘Fuji’ and ‘Honeycrisp’ apple, ‘Blenheim’ apricot, ‘Elberta’ peach, ‘Santa Rosa’ plum, ‘Bartlett’ pear (see our fast-growing fruit trees guide for which species produce the quickest)

 • Shade trees: Chinese Pistache, Valley Oak (Quercus lobata), Red Maple